(Translate this site)

 J. Staute and Associates: Special Solutions for Special Problems

-Though I had some skills to fall back on, I felt my main edge at the time to be my car.
+Though I did have some skills to fall back on, I felt my main edge at the time to be my car.
 It was fast and agile, and I was well practiced at pushing it to its limits.
 I knew it about as well as anyone could know a machine.
-Heck, there'd been some instances where I literally lived in the car!
+Heck: there'd been some instances where I'd literally lived in the car!

 I was a curious mix of humble and ego-maniacal in those days, and felt that regular jobs somehow weren't good enough for me.
 Partly this came from already having had some experience being my own boss, getting some college under my belt, and possessing somewhat more technical skills and knowledge of the world than the average joe my age.